davenuman/slides-drupalcon-barcelona/content.md

 This snippet is from one of our project's Jenkins builds.

+We actually run the import in a separate Jenkins build on this project to reduce the time it takes to run the tests.
+Trade-off of time and accuracy.

 ---
-## Deploy to production!

-???

-Ideally exactly the same process as the dev and test server.

-Reality is many production hosting varieties.
-(AWS, Acquia, Pantheon, etc)

-Bowline tried to stay out of the way of production hosting.

----
-background-image: url(images/jam-session.jpg)

-???

-Seamless prod deployment, switching live.

----
-## Some key challenges
+## Some key sandbox challenges

 - File permissions
 - Docker api versions
 - File sync

+???

+ - File perms solved in bowline's docker entry point.
+ - different api's can be painful
+ - file sync...

 ---
-## Drupal on Docker: Some Alternatives
+## Drupal Sandboxes on Docker: Some Alternatives

 - Bowline plus vagrant boot2docker
 - Drude plus vagrant boot2docker